apache/doris-website/docs/ecosystem/flink-doris-connector.md

 For the complete code, refer to:[DorisSinkExampleRowData.java](https://github.com/apache/doris-flink-connector/blob/master/flink-doris-connector/src/test/java/org/apache/doris/flink/example/DorisSinkExampleRowData.java)

-#### Debezium Format
+##### Debezium Format

-For upstream data in the Debezium data format, such as FlinkCDC or Debezium format data in Kafka, you can use the JsonDebeziumSchemaSerializer to serialize it.
+For upstream data in Debezium format, such as data from FlinkCDC or Debezium format in Kafka, you can use the `JsonDebeziumSchemaSerializer` to serialize the data.

 ```Java
 // enable checkpoint